vishvAsa/notes/economics/assets/investing/funds.md

 ## Money market funds

 Money market funds are very safe funds which, among other things, focus on making low-risk short-term loans to businesses on the commercial paper market.

+## Dividend handling
+- Equity held by the fund pays out dividends.
+How is this handled?
+- In "Growth funds", dividends are reinvested by the manager to by more stocks and increase net asset value (NAV) of the fund.
+The investor does not receive more shares, but their shares of the fund increase in value.
+- In "Dividend Reinvestment" funds/ options, dividend is automatically used to increase the investor's share of the fund.
+- In "Dividend payout" option, dividend is passed on to the investors.

 ## Critique